 What an amazing site from the top of lock # 6, this is the first lock that takes you down the “flight of five” as it is known.
 Five locks within a few hundred feet of each other with a total drop of about 200 feet ending down at Waterford where the Mohawk River feeds into the mighty Hudson River.

-We tide up at the town dock and spent a week there, great place to provision as two large supermarkets are within walking distance letting you bring the shopping cart to the marina and then the supermarket employees will pick them up once a week.
+We tied up at the town dock and spent a week there, a great place to provision as two large supermarkets are within walking distance letting you bring the shopping cart to the marina and then the supermarket employees will pick them up once a week.

 |In The Big Apple|